Find Affordable College Courses

 Huntsville, TX

-Sam Houston State University did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #20 on the list.
-Located in the town of Huntsville, SHSU is a public college with a fairly large student population.
+With a ranking of #20, Sam Houston State University did quite well on this year’s best value schools for film, video and photographic arts students working on their bachelor’s degree.
+Located in the town of Huntsville, SHSU is a public school with a very large student population.

-Full Film, Video & Photographic Arts at Sam Houston State University Report
+Read full report on Film, Video & Photographic Arts at Sam Houston State University

 #21